-For the 2021-2022 school year, The ACE Program of Raleigh/Durham will be providing a hybrid learning setting for students interested in learning more about the architecture, construction and engineering fields.
-Sessions will be held at five locations around the triangle on Thursday’s from in person 4:00 pm – 6:00 pm or virtual 5:00-6:00 pm depending on session. with educational sessions and activities, as well as interaction with professionals in the field.
-ACE RDU’s Schedule and Program are Coming Soon!
+For the 2023-2024 school year, The ACE Program of Raleigh/Durham will be providing in person sessions for students interested in learning more about the architecture, construction and engineering fields.
+Sessions will be held at five locations around the triangle on Thursday’s from 4:00 pm – 6:00 pm. with educational sessions and activities, as well as interaction with professionals in the field.

 Will there be enough architects, construction managers and engineers to fill the industry’s needs ten years from now?